 Search this site:

-This seven day tour Scotland - truly Scotland in a week - is just one of many possible itineraries and there are more route planning suggestions on this site.
+This tour of Scotland in a week is just one of many possible itineraries and there are more route planning suggestions on this site.
 Take a look on the right-hand column, a little below, for the links to all the other tour descriptions.
-But this tour described below is a starting point to give you an idea of how much ground you could cover in a week in Scotland.
+But the touri here is a starting point to give you an idea of how much ground you could cover in a week in Scotland.

 OK, so you have arrived in Edinburgh and find yourself, in the morning, blinking in the sunshine somewhere on Princes Street, wondering what to do first.
 See that castle on the skyline…..?